loop-lb/Weekly-Challenges/Week-001/CHALLENGE.md

 3. `-of [{Optional} filename]` tells our tool to output the result html in a file, if no argument passed the html file will have the same name as the markdown file.

+The flavor of markdown we will be parsing is [github flavored markdown](https://github.github.com/gfm/) or (gfm).

 ## Example

 ### Example 1